New York Wrongful Death Attorneys

 Seeking Justice on Behalf of Families in New York & New Jersey

 Losing a loved one is a tragic, painful experience.
-When a loss occurs because of someone else’s negligence, the tragedy is unbearable.
-Families who have suffered from such a loss need an experienced New York wrongful death lawyer who will fight to help make the lives of family members whole again.
+When a loss occurs because of someone else’s negligence, the tragedy is truly unbearable.
+Families who have suffered from such a loss should call an experienced New York wrongful death lawyer who will fight for justice in their lost loved one’s name.

 At Simonson Goodman Platzer PC, we fight for our clients with all of the professional and financial resources of our firm.
 We provide our clients with a constant shoulder to lean on through a very difficult period, and we continue providing supportive understanding and compassion, even after a case is concluded.